wkh237/react-native-fetch-blob/README.md

 ## v0.5.0 Work In Progress README.md

-Upload, and download files with customzable headers.
-Supports binary response/request data, upload/download progress, also has file stream, and CRUD APIs which enables you process file content in JS context. (such as display image data, and process string or data).
+Module for upload, download, and access files in JS context.
+Also provides file stream API for read/write large files.

 If you're getting into trouble with image or file server that requires specific fields in the header, or you're having problem with `fetch` API when sending/receiving binary data, you might try this module as well.

 See [[fetch] Does fetch with blob() marshal data across the bridge?](https://github.com/facebook/react-native/issues/854) for the reason why I made this module.

+** Pre v0.5.0 Users**

+This update is `backward-compatible` generally you don't have to change existing code unless you're going to use new APIs.

-In latest version (v0.5.0), you can either `upload` or `download` files simply using a file path.
+In latest version (v0.5.0), new APIs can either `upload` or `download` files simply using a file path.
+It's much more memory efficent in some use case.
 We've also introduced `fs` APIs for access files, and `file stream` API that helps you read/write files (especially for **large ones**), see [Examples](#user-content-usage) bellow.

 This module implements native methods, supports both Android (uses awesome native library  [AsyncHttpClient](https://github.com/AsyncHttpClient/async-http-client])) and IOS.